The third trimester stretch

 If you have pubic bone pain or pubic symphysis pain (SPD) deep squats are NOT recommended.
 Often women experience pubic bone pain (SPD), sacroiliac joint dysfunction or just have tight hips and a deep squat is just too deep.
 These alternatives are great options to lengthen and relax your pelvic floor muscles and stretch the perineum for childbirth preparation.
 If you aren’t preggo and have tight, tense, or overactive pelvic floor muscles causing pain, peeing, or pooping issues, these are great additions/alternatives to the deep squat stretch.

 Here at The Vagina Whisperer, we encourage all women to know her options (pelvic PT is one of them), make informed decisions, build your team to have the birth AND after-birth experience you want.
 It’s never too soon OR too late to get pelvic floor PT.
-If you want more stretches, or stretches tailored to you and your body, schedule an in-person or online session below.
+If you want more stretches, or stretches tailored to you and your body, schedule an in-person or online session with our pelvic floor PT team.

 Sara Reardon PT, DPT, WCS is the owner of NOLA Pelvic Health and founder of The Vagina Whisperer, a resource for online pelvic health education and therapy to help women worldwide with pelvic health conditions.
 She is a board certified women’s health physical therapist with a special interest in treating pelvic pain and pregnancy and postpartum conditions.
 She is a mom, wife, Saints fan and wanna be yogi.